freetom/CheaPhone-Server/README.md

-The server implement cryptography and digital signature in network communications
+The server implement cryptography and digital signature in network communications<br/>

-RSA 1024-bit for key exchange, AES 128-bit for symmetric encryption and SHA1+RSA for digital signature.
+RSA 1024-bit for key exchange, AES 128-bit for symmetric encryption and SHA1+RSA for digital signature.<br/>
 Any message from the server is signed and the client verifies it upon arrival; if the message sign isn't valid the connection is closed.
-Public key of the server is hardcoded in the client.
+Public key of the server is hardcoded in the client.<br/>

-Any encrypted message from any source come with some random padding to enforce encryption
+Any encrypted message from any [of the two] source come with some random padding to enforce encryption<br/>

-A mechanism of symmetric key caching is implemented into the system; to improve performances
+A mechanism of symmetric key caching is implemented into the system; to improve performances.
+It impplies that the same key is used for a series of n consecutive days.
+Now it's only 4.

 More details in the code

-*Important* to run the server:
+*Important* to run the server:<br/>

--You need to install a certificate file with name "CA_key.pkcs8.pem" in the cwd of the server
+-You need to install a certificate file with name "CA_key.pkcs8.pem" in the cwd of the server<br/>
 -The file of offers is needed with name "fileOfOffers" in server's cwd